-Notice of Rights and Responsibilities for Family and Medical Leave Act (FMLA)
+Notice of Rights and Responsibilities for Family Medical Leave Act (FMLA)

 The FMLA entitles all employees who meet the eligibility requirement listed below to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.
-Anytime an employee has a period of incapacity of more than three full consecutive calendar days (this includes work and non-work days) they must apply for FMLA.
+Anytime an employee has a period of incapacity of more than three full consecutive calendar days they must apply for FMLA.
 This holds true even if the employee is using sick leave for their absence.